jamesfed/LoggingForDisaster/README.md

 * Sophos detected a malicious program on a computer - where did it come from?
 * Based on the data in a threat intel report have we been impacted?
 * What files have been copied to the Internet from a computer?

+But also sometimes...

+* To comply with regulations.
+*
+* Generally a 'good idea'.

 </details>